fire-scale/composabot/README.md

 Currently we have the following soft limits for bot usage:

 - ChatGPT: 1500 prompt responses per month per discord server
-- Stable Diffusion: 500 prompt responses per month per discord sever
+- Stable Diffusion: 500 prompt responses per month per discord server
+- Midjourney: 500 prompt responses per month per discord server

 We will increase these limits in the future as usage & backend scales.
 These are considered soft limits as we might allow some high demand discord servers to breach these limits if overall usage between all servers is low.